 When it comes to developing this skill, the potential is best unlocked by developing communication formats that are easy going, useful, and encourage all members of the team to have a voice.

-Here are some things you can start doing:
+Here are some things you can start doing to aid leadership development:

 - Drive teamwork and reward those who work well together and competently share responsibilities.
 Find activities and experiences that bond people, remembering always to push the use of ‘we’ instead of ‘I’.